A Content Management System (CMS) enables a non-tech-savvy person to add content to a website. No knowledge of HTML or CSS is required.

-For a straightforward website with a little or no customization, WordPress will be cheaper.
-It also has a lot of themes available for little or no cost that will cut back on costs.
+For a straightforward website with little or no customization, WordPress will be cheaper.
+It also has a lot of themes available for little or no cost which will cut back on costs.

 If you need a lot of customization that requires development time, both sites can be on par with one another.
 Keep in mind that if you choose a dev with little Drupal experience, it has a steep learning curve.
 We recommend choosing experienced Drupal developers.
 (Like Cheeky Monkey Media.)

 Takeaway: WordPress is more inexpensive for simple websites that need little customization.
 Drupal sites usually need a bigger development budget.